Public Outreach

 Other local opportunities for telescope observing in Central PA:

-In the State College Community, the Central PA Observers also host stargazing nights in local parks.
-They have not yet posted their dates for 2025 Sky Watch programs.
+In the State College community, the Central PA Observers also host stargazing nights in local parks.
+They will be holding a sky watch at the Arboretum at Penn State on April 5 at 8:30pm.

 During the summers, Fort Roberdeau's Mountain Lion Observatory also hosts telescope observing nights at their location approximately 40 miles from the University Park campus.